friendly/matlib/cran-comments.md

 ## Comments
 This is a minor release, fixing several small problems and improved computation for GramSchmidt & SVD

+# matlib 0.9.3
+- fix bug in gaussianElimination

 # matlib 0.9.2